leonardochaia/vendopunkto/README.md

 # VendoPunkto

 VendoPunkto is a payment processor for cryptocurrencies.
-Its only goal is to generate invoices and verifying its payments, supporting multiple currencies.
+Its main goal is to generate invoices and verify its payments while supporting multiple currencies.

 Applications can integrate with VendoPunkto and let it handle payments for them. i.e PoS or e-commerce apps can focus on their logic and delegate payments to VendoPunkto.
-When requesting payment from a customer, a VendoPunkto's invoice is displayed, which the customer can pay.
+When requesting payment from a customer, a VendoPunkto's invoice is displayed, which the customer can pay with any of the installed currencies.
 The payment can be seen on the screen as it hits the mempool and your application can continue to do its business logic, like delivering a product/service.

 It is a self hosted application, meaning that you're always in control of your funds.